 Preparing for a Terrorist Attack

-The fact sheet provides steps to help organizations, as well as families and individuals, get started in preparing for such an emergency.
+The fact sheet provides steps to help organizations in planning.

 Protecting the Workplace